MrManana1/Photo-Album/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-Please replace `yourusername` with your actual GitHub username in the clone URL in the "Getting Started" section.
+Please replace `MrManana1` with your actual GitHub username in the clone URL in the "Getting Started" section.
 Additionally, you can add a link to a live demo of your project once you host it.

 Once you create a GitHub repository with the name "photo-album," you can simply create a `README.md` file in the repository, paste this content into it, and commit the changes to have your project and its description on GitHub.